| Inbound Marketing 8 Min Read

 High-quality backlinks, from a reputable well-known website, take a lot more effort to get, but it’s an effort that’s worth putting in.

-If you’re producing high-quality, well-written content, you’re more likely to get high-quality backlinks from reputable websites, often organically, and that will be more important than ever as we go into 2023.
+If you’re producing high-quality content, you’re more likely to get high-quality backlinks from reputable websites, often organically, and that will be more important than ever as we go into 2024.

 ★ Want to know more about backlinks?
 Have a look at this post called: Why You Need an External Link Building Strategy for Your Real Estate Website.

-A common theme with the SEO focuses of 2023, is that nothing that beats high-quality, well-written content that solves a problem, that people find valuable, and that people enjoy reading.
+You’ll probably notice that a common theme for SEO focuses in 2024 is high-quality, well-written, helpful content; nothing beats producing content that solves a problem, that people find valuable, and that people enjoy reading.

 For example, you can: